|

 Conover is Professor at the School of Marine and Atmospheric

-the ecology and evolutionary biology of fishes and fisheries science.
+involve the ecology and evolutionary biology of fishes and fisheries

 of reproductive, behavioral, physiological, or life history traits